trellisorg/platform/packages/rx-dynamic-component/README.md

 to run demo: `yarn nx serve rx-dynamic-component-demo` and navigate to `http://localhost:4200`

+> \*Note: If you are using Angular <14 you will need to install v0.1.9, if using Angular ^14 any version will work.

 ## Adding to your application:

 ### Define your modules and components to be lazy loaded